 But, after many years of work at reclaiming my relationship to my whole self, I started feeling empowered, with a deep hunger to dance again.
 I felt it a necessary political act to express myself physically in the presence of others.
 Dancing is my means to express my existence.
 My body moving in space in relation to the world around me affirms that I positively effect change.

-My trusted friend, saxophone player Jorrit Dijkstra, and I developed an improvisational duet together called Buzz, which we started performing over a year ago, and will perform again in Chicago in May, 2019.
+My trusted friend, saxophone player Jorrit Dijkstra, and I developed an improvisational duet together called Buzz, which we started performing over a year ago, and will perform again in Cambridge, MA in September, 2019.
 Buzz draws heavily upon free improvisation practices in music and dance.
 We dialogue across space with sound, rhythm, touch, weight, and expression to compose abstract stories.
 Buzz inherently explores the politics of our identities in space together.
 What does it mean for a Dutch man and an African American woman to share the stage?
 How do we communicate as equals?

 I’m interested in the sound vibrations of the body, places where we resonate to specific notes.
 I’m excited and confounded by physical challenges, impossible dances, exposing the ugly.
 I also am exploring sensuality, endurance, and finding sustainable movement for my aging body.